-Assuming you obtain maximum hardware utilization from your PC1 server to seal 15 sectors in parallel, that would mean a sealing rate of 3.75 TiB per day.
+Assuming you obtain maximum hardware utilization from your PC1 server to seal 15 sectors in parallel, and PC1 takes 3 hours on your infrastructure, that would mean a sealing rate of 3.75 TiB per day.
 The calculation is described below:

 15 sectors x 32 GiB / 3 hours PC1 runtime x 24 hours / 1024 = 3.75 TiB /day

 While a Lotus worker can run all of the various tasks in the sealing pipeline, different storage provider configurations may split tasks between workers.
 Because some tasks are similar in behavior and others are insignificant in terms of resource consumption, it makes sense to group like-tasks together on the same worker.